-Apart from honey, bees also make a substance called propolis.
-They collect the sap on needle-leaved trees or evergreens and then combine this with beeswax and their own discharge.
+Apart from honey, bees also make a natural substance called propolis.
+They collect the sap on needle-leaved trees or evergreens and then combine this with beeswax and their discharge.

-Use it as a topical treatment for uncomplicated wounds and as a gargle for sores and irritations in the mouth and throat.
-It is useful in the treatment of fighting infections, boosting the immune system, healing genital herpes and cold sores, treating skin injuries and helping the mouth heal after dental surgery.
+Use it as a topical treatment for uncomplicated wounds and as a gargle for sore throats and irritations in the mouth.
+Useful in the treatment of fighting infections, boosting the immune system, healing genital herpes and cold sores, treating skin injuries and helping the mouth heal after dental surgery.

-Mix 10 drops into a little bit of honey and swallow once every day, this will enhance your immune system for the winter.
-In case of flu, double the dosage.
+Mix ten drops into a little bit of honey and swallow once every day; this will enhance your immune system for the winter.
+In the case of flu, double the dosage.

-Propolis and Allergies: If you have known allergies to bees, bee stings, bee products such as honey, or allergies to conifers, poplars, balsams, and/or salicylates, DO NOT USE PROPOLIS
+Propolis and Allergies: If you have known allergies to bees, bee stings, bee products such as honey, or allergies to conifers, poplars, balsams, or salicylates, DO NOT USE PROPOLIS